the-data-omni/data_omni_chat/README.md

 * **Support for CSV Files:** Directly upload and start chatting with your CSV data.
 * **Powerpoint Generation:** Generate Powerpoint slides from your conversation.

+Project Structure
+The repository is organized into a backend (app) and a frontend (frontend) directory.
+The compiled frontend code is served from the root dist folder.

+/data_omni_chat
+├── app/                  # FastAPI application, routers, logic ├── dist/                 # Compiled React code (auto-generated) ├── frontend/             # React source code (where you edit) │   ├── src/
+│   ├── vite.config.ts
+│   └── package.json
+├── main.py               # Main FastAPI server entrypoint
+├── requirements.txt      # Python dependencies
+└── README.md

+Of course.
+Here is a complete README.md file tailored to your project.
+You can copy and paste this directly into a README.md file at the root of your data_omni_chat repository.

+FastAPI and React Chat Application
+This project is a web-based chat application built with a FastAPI backend and a React frontend.
+The FastAPI server is responsible for both handling the API logic and serving the static files for the compiled React application.

+Table of Contents
+Project Structure

+Prerequisites

+Installation

+How to Run the Application

+Development Workflow (Editing the Frontend)

+Deployment

+Project Structure
+The repository is organized into a backend (app) and a frontend (frontend) directory.
+The compiled frontend code is served from the root dist folder.

+/data_omni_chat
+├── app/                  # FastAPI application, routers, logic ├── dist/                 # Compiled React code (auto-generated) ├── frontend/             # React source code (where you edit) │   ├── src/
+│   ├── vite.config.ts
+│   └── package.json
+├── main.py               # Main FastAPI server entrypoint
+├── requirements.txt      # Python dependencies
+└── README.md
+Prerequisites
+Before you begin, ensure you have the following installed:

+Python 3.8+

+Node.js v22.x or another supported LTS version.
+We recommend using nvm to manage Node versions.

+pip for Python package installation.

 ## 🛠️ Installation

 To get the application running on your local machine, please follow these steps.